 The Codes & Standards Committee provides information to members regarding changes in codes.
 It also makes recommendations for amendments to the codes which would incorporate new developments in various aspects of the design of structures.

 The Membership Committee encourages those in the practice of structural engineering and allied professionals to become members of the association.
-It also maintains membership files and publishes the membership directory.
+It also maintains the member directory and liaison connection with member firms, develops recommendations to improve member benefits, and organizes social networking events such as President’s Breakfast Roundtable and member happy hours.

 The Programs Committee plans meetings and workshops and arranges for the annual meeting.
 This includes selecting the event date and venue, and preparing all announcements and mailings in conjunction with the event.